manu-mannattil/thermmech/README.md

 lowest-energy states with distinct shapes.
 This repository contains a set of programs to find the free-energy landscapes of bar-joint mechanisms using Monte Carlo methods.
 It also contains a set of scripts to numerically parameterize one-dimensional shape spaces.
+Also included are Mathematica notebooks to simplify some of the analytical calculations detailed in the paper.

 <p align="center">
   <img src="https://raw.githubusercontent.com/manu-mannattil/assets/master/thermmech/4bar.gif" alt="Four-bar linkage animation"/>